ASFHyP3/actions/README.md

     uses: ASFHyP3/actions/.github/workflows/reusable-changelog-check.yml@v0.18.0
 ```

 to ensure the changelog has been updated for any PR to `develop` or `main`.
+For PRs that **do not** contain any changes
+that would require a version bump, and therefore **do not** need to be documented in the changelog, you can label the PR
+`bumpless` to skip this check.

 ### [`reusable-create-jira-issue.yml`](./.github/workflows/reusable-create-jira-issue.yml)

-Creates a Jira issue that corresponds to the labeled GitHub issue.
+When an issue is labeled with a `Jira ` prefixed label, a Jira work item will be created of the corresponding type.
+The
+supported labels are:
+* `Jira Bug`
+* `Jira Spike`
+* `Jira Story`
+* `Jira Task`

 Use like:
 ```yaml
 name: Create Jira issue